Kathina & Vassa

 At the end of the retreat, the monks finished their journey to see the Buddha.
 Coming to hear of their disappointment, he was moved to give them a teaching that would uplift and inspire them.
 He suggested that they should make a new robe together and the monks set about sewing a robe.
 In those days, the method used involved spreading the pieces of cloth on a frame and stitching them together.
 This frame was called a Kathina.

 The robe is made, according to ceremonial prescription, by sewing patches together in such a way as is said to imitate the patchwork of the paddy fields familiar to the early monks on their travels.
-The community first presents the cloth for the robe, which is marked, cut and sewn on the same day, before being presented to the Maha Sangha.
+The community first presents the cloth for the robe, which is marked, cut and sewn by the monks on the same day, before being given back to the laity for presentation.
 Another meaning given to the word “Kathina” is “difficult”, which suggests the arduousness of the vocation of a disciple of the Buddha, and the tenacity required to follow the Dhamma.

 The robe-giving ceremony is also a reminder of the interdependence of the monastic order and the laity; the monks offer a spiritual example and teaching to the lay followers and, in return, the lay people satisfy the monks’ basic needs.
 This interdependence was stressed by the Buddha, and has certainly been a vital factor in the survival and continuation of Buddhism as a living tradition.
 Its importance is highlighted by the fact that this ceremony is the only one involving the laity that gains its authority from the earliest Buddhist scriptures.

 Kathina Ceremony in 2019 at Ti-Ratana Vihara, Klang